 Underlying specific terms:

-These documents, their contents and any related communication are issued by Santander, exclusively for its trading counterparties falling within the classification of being US Persons under the Dodd–Frank Act.
+These documents, their contents and any related communication are issued by Santander, exclusively for its trading counterparties falling within the classification of being US Persons under the Dodd–Frank Act or who are trading through a US branch or affiliate of Santander.
 It is not being distributed to, and must not be passed on to, any other entity or to the general public.

 This communication does not constitute or imply any commitment whatsoever on the part of Santander.
 Any such offer may only be made once appropriate documentation has been negotiated and agreed.

 This communication does not constitute a financial promotion or form part of any invitation, offer, or solicitation to buy, sell, subscribe for, hold or purchase any securities or any other investment or to enter into any transaction and under no circumstances is it to be construed as a binding offer to buy/sell any financial instrument.
 Santander is not acting in the capacity of a financial advisor.

 DISCLOSURE OF PRE-TRADE MID-MARKET MARK

 Pursuant to the CFTC’s rules, as a provisionally registered swap dealer, Santander is required to disclose at a reasonable time prior to a trade, along with the price of the swap, the mid-market mark of such swap (Pre-Trade Mid-Market Mark) to any counterparty who is not a Regulated Swap Entity.